113ll3/Ibmclouddocscli/idt/commands.md

 * java-mp (interpreted as Java - Java MicroProfile)
 * java-spring (interpreted as Java - Spring Framework)

-Files created using the `ibmcloud dev enable` command that have naming conflicts with existing files in the project folder are saved with a `.merge` file extension.
+Files created using the `ibmcloud dev enable` command that have naming conflicts with existing files in the application folder are saved with a `.merge` file extension.

 ### enable command parameters
 {: #enable-parameters}

-The following parameters can be used with the `enable` command or by updating the project's `cli-config.yml` file directly.
+The following parameters can be used with the `enable` command or by updating the application's `cli-config.yml` file directly.
 There are [additional parameters](#command-parameters) shared with other commands.

 #### `language`
 {: #enable-language}

-* Parameter used to specify the language of the project to be enabled.
+* Parameter used to specify the language of the application to be enabled.
 * Usage `ibmcloud dev enable -l|--language [language]`

 #### `force`
 {: #enable-force}

-* Parameter used to force re-enabling an already enabled project.
+* Parameter used to force re-enabling an already enabled application.
 * Usage `ibmcloud dev enable -f|--force`

 ## get-credentials
 {: #get-credentials}

-Gets credentials required by the project to enable the use of bound services.
+Gets credentials required by the application to enable the use of connected services.

 ## help